Frequently Asked Questions

 Some institutions define "one-act" versus "full-length" differently.
 What does the APF consider a "full-length" piece?

-No. The award money distributed to winners is not a payment being made in exchange for production rights—the author of the winning script will be presented with the option to have their work developed at various theatrical institutions, but these are opportunities, not obligations.
+No. The award money distributed to the winner(s) is not a payment being made in exchange for production rights—the writers(s) of the winning show may be presented with the option to have their work developed at various theatrical institutions, but these are opportunities, not obligations.
 The winner is free to use award money as they see fit.

 Are adaptations eligible for consideration?

 Yes.
 However, if the work you are adapting is not in the public domain, you will need to provide proof of rights or authorization to adapt the underlying material.